Human life can be described using five modes.

 We are all born enlightened

-To infants, toddlers, and even children, innocence, acceptance, joy, lack of worry, are all ruling the day and time does not matter.
+Joy and lack of worry are ruling the day and time doesn't matter.

 It is my contention that we may die enlightened as well.
 We tend to make huge advances in our comprehension of life and its values when facing our own mortality.
 Testimonies from survivors of Near Death Experience seem to confirm that passing is an enlightened event.